xonq/mycotools/test/mycotools_workshop.md

 spreadsheet of metadata that references those genomes.
-In this example, we will add a local genome that we've acquired from JGI - note that Mycotools can automatically assimilate JGI genomes by initializing the database with `mtdb update -i <INIT_DIR>`, but that will take quite some time because JGI limits how frequently you can download data.
-So we will only take one genome for this example.
+In this example, we will add a local genome that we've acquired from JGI - note that Mycotools can automatically assimilate JGI genomes by initializing the database with `mtdb update -i <INIT_DIR>`, but that will take quite some time.
+So we will take one genome for this example.
 We will need both an assembly and a `gff3` annotation file to add a genome to the database.